 Personalized Education Plans

 PEPs are presented in Iowa Administrative Code 281.59(4).
-The section reads in part as follows.
+The section reads as follows.

 59.5(4) Personalized education plan.
 Best practice dictates that the services provided for each student placed in a gifted and talented program be contained in a written, personalized gifted and talented plan.
 Personalized education plans should be in writing and reviewed at periodic intervals in accordance with the changing needs of the student.
 The following items are suggested for inclusion in a student’s personalized education plan, but this is neither a mandatory nor an exhaustive list: